This post may contain affiliate links. See my affiliate disclosure policy.

 How to Eat Edamame

-Think of edamame like a shelled peanut.
-You want what’s inside but not the shell.
-So once it has been cooked and salted,
+When eating edamame, you want to think of it like a shelled peanut.
+You want what’s inside, but not the shell.
+So once it has been cooked and salted, here’s what you’re gonna do:

-1. Take the shell in between your fingers.
+1. Take the shell (pod) in between your fingers.

 2. Stick it in your mouth.